By Dunia P. Zongwe, François Butedi and Phebe Mavungu Clément

 The Congolese legal system may be divided in three branches: Public law, private law and economic law.
 Public law regulates legal relationships involving the state; private law regulates relationships between private persons; and economic law regulates interactions in such areas as labor, trade, finance, mining and investment.

-Overall, notwithstanding significant government policies and legal reforms, factors such as the lack of infrastructure, weak institutional capacity, and corruption undermine the effectiveness, stability and predictability of the legal system.
+Overall, notwithstanding significant government policies and legal reforms, factors such as the lack of infrastructure, weak institutional capacity, serious resource limitations and corruption undermine the effectiveness, stability and predictability of the legal system.

 The 18th February 2006 Congolese Constitution is the fundamental organic law of the DRC.
 It heralds the Third Republic.
-In the decades before the promulgation of the 2006 Constitution, the DRC had passed a number of constitutions and constitutional laws.
-Some of these fundamental laws were tailor-made to suit the government of the day, some had not been applied, and others had altogether been ignored by persons whose primary obligation was to apply them.
-For the Third Republic, the Senate proposed, the National Assembly adopted, the Congolese people approved during the constitutional referendum organized in December 2005, and the President promulgated, the Constitution in 2006.
-And in order to guard the democratic principles contained in the 2006 Constitution against political vicissitudes and untimely amendments, the Constitution entrenches some of its provisions.
-The republican form of the state and representative form of the government, the principle of universal suffrage, the number and duration of presidential terms, the independence of the judiciary, political pluralism, and freedom of association, may not be subject to any amendment (article 220).
-The Constitution entrenches these provisions by setting up an amendment procedure that requires either a national referendum or a super-majority (three fifths) of both houses of parliament, voting collectively as a congress (article 218).
-In March 2010, a bill has introduced in the National Assembly for the amendment of certain constitutional provisions on decentralization and elections.
+In the decades before the promulgation of the 2006 Constitution, the DRC had passed a recital of constitutions and constitutional laws.
+Some of these fundamental laws were tailor-made to suit the government of the day, some had not been applied, and others had altogether been ignored by people whose primary obligation was to enforce them.
+For the Third Republic, the Senate proposed, the National Assembly adopted, the Congolese people approved during the constitutional referendum organized in December 2005, and the President promulgated in 2006, the Constitution.
+And in order to guard the democratic principles engraved in the 2006 Constitution against political vicissitudes and untimely amendments, the Constitution entrenches some of its provisions.
+The republican form of the state and the representative form of the government, the principle of universal suffrage, the number and duration of presidential terms, the independence of the judiciary, political pluralism, and freedom of association, may not be subject to any amendment (Article 220).
+The Constitution entrenches these provisions by setting up an amendment procedure that requires either a national referendum or a super-majority (three fifths) of both houses of parliament, voting collectively as a congress (Article 218).

-The second act in Congo’s constitutional history took place after the country’s Independence and in the midst of major political upheavals.
+The second act in the Congo’s constitutional history took place after the country’s Independence and in the midst of great political upheavals.
 After the secession attempts of the Katanga and South Kasai provinces in 1960, the assassination of Independence Prime Minister Patrice Lumumba in 1961 and a rebellion in 1964, the Congolese people adopted a constitution, commonly known as the Lualabourg Constitution, on 1 August 1964.
-The Lualabourg Constitution, the First Republic constitution, was the first constitution written by Congolese and submitted to a constitutional referendum in 1964.
+The Lualabourg Constitution, the First Republic constitution, was the first constitution written by Congolese and submitted to a constitutional referendum.
+With the entry into force of the Lualabourg Constitution, the 1960 Fundamental Law was repealed.

-After the Fall of the Berlin Wall in 1989, Congo’s external partners exerted pressure on Mobutu – a key player in Africa during the Cold War – to open up political space in Congo.
-In February 1991, a national conference (Conférence Nationale Souveraine) began work and initiated a project for a new constitution for the future Third Republic.
-The start of the national conference is a watershed as it is also the start of the transitional period in Congo’s constitutional history.
+After the Fall of the Berlin Wall in 1989, erstwhile Western allies exerted pressure on Mobutu – a key player in Africa during the Cold War – to open up political space in the Congo.
+In February 1991, a national conference (Conférence nationale souveraine) began work and initiated a project for a new constitution for the future Third Republic.
+The start of the national conference is a watershed as it is also the start of the transitional period in the Congo’s constitutional history.
 On 9 April 1994, the then Congolese government adopted a Constitutional Act.
 The national conference also produced a constitution, but it would never be implemented such that the 1994 Constitutional Act applied until 17 May 1997.

 From 1996 to 2003, the DRC was in the throes of two civil wars.
-In May 1997 upon deposing Mobutu, Laurent Désiré Kabila issued a decree-law that performed the function of a constitution (decree-law 003/97).
-On 17 December 2002, a year after Laurent Kabila’s assassination by one of his bodyguards, Congolese political parties and belligerents signed a peace agreement sponsored by the international community, the Accord Global et Inclusif , in Pretoria, South Africa.
+In May 1997, upon deposing Mobutu, Laurent Désiré Kabila issued a decree-law that performed the function of a constitution (decree-law 003/97).
+On 17 December 2002, a year after Laurent Kabila’s assassination by one of his bodyguards, Congolese political parties and belligerents entered into a peace agreement sponsored by the international community, the Accord Global et Inclusif (Global and Inclusive Agreement on Transition in the Democratic Republic of the Congo), signed in Pretoria, South Africa.
 The 2002 Pretoria peace agreement established a constitution of national unity, the Transition Constitution.
-The Transition Constitution laid down a few fundamental principles that have been carried over in the current Congolese Constitution, such as the unity of the country and several fundamental human rights and freedoms.
+The Transition Constitution laid down a few cardinal principles that have been carried over in the 2006 Congolese Constitution, such as the unity of the country and several fundamental human rights and freedoms.

-Joseph Kabila promulgated the Constitution of the Third Republic on 18 February 2006; and his inauguration as President, after his victory in the presidential elections, in December 2006 formally ended the decade-long period of transition that started in 1991.
+Joseph Kabila promulgated the Constitution of the Third Republic on 18th February 2006; and his swearing-in as President in December 2006, after his victory in the presidential elections, formally ended the decade-long period of transition that started in 1991.
 The 2006 Congolese Constitution provides for institutional law, and human rights law.

-The Constitution’s Exposé des Motifs [] explains that one of the fundamental causes of the recurrent political crises that the DRC has been confronted with since Independence on 30 June 1960 were the challenges relating to the legitimacy of the country’s political institutions and actors.
+The Constitution’s Exposé des Motifs calls to mind that one of the root causes of the recurrent political crises that the DRC has been confronted with since Independence on 30 June 1960 were the challenges relating to the legitimacy of the country’s political institutions and actors.
 The wars that lasted from 1996 to 2003 put those challenges in sharp relief.
 It is that chronic legitimacy crisis suffered by political institutions that the framers of the Congolese Constitution intended to end when they negotiated, drafted and adopted the Constitution.

-The 2006 Constitution defines the DRC as an independent state, united and indivisible, social, democratic and secular, where the rule of law prevails; and whose territorial borders are those that obtained upon the country’s Independence on 30 June 1960 (article 1).
+The 2006 Constitution defines the DRC as an independent state, united and indivisible, social, democratic and secular, where the rule of law prevails; and whose territorial borders are those that existed upon the country’s Independence on 30 June 1960 (article 1).
 National sovereignty belongs to the people (article 5).
-All power emanates from the people who exercise it directly by referendum or elections and indirectly through elected representatives.
-The Constitution recognizes political pluralism (article 6) and political opposition (article 8), and criminalizes the institution of a one-party system (article 7).
+All power emanates from the people, who exercise it directly by referendum or elections and indirectly through elected representatives.

 The Congolese Constitution provides for a clear separation of powers into three national institutions (the government or the executive, the legislature, and the judiciary) and for checks and balances.
 The new institutions of the DRC are the President of the Republic, the government, the Parliament, and the judiciary.